theory/justatheory/content/post/postgres/extension-ecosystem-summit-2/index.md

 future.
 Tentative speaker lineup (will post updates as the schedule fills in):

 *   March 12: [David Wheeler], PGXN: "State of the Extension Ecosystem”
-*   Date TBD: [Peter Eisentraut], Core Team: "Implementing an Extension Search Path"
+*   March 24: [Peter Eisentraut], Core Team: "Implementing an Extension Search Path"
-*   Date TBD: [Christoph Berg], Debian: "Apt Extension Packaging"
+*   April 9: [Christoph Berg], Debian: "Apt Extension Packaging"
-*   TBD
+*   April 23:
 *   May 7: [Gabriele Bartolini], CNPG "Extension Management in CloudNativePG"

 Join the [meetup] for details.
 These sessions will be recorded and Posted to